 During the height of the COVID-19 pandemic in 2020, we proactively implemented certain cost-cutting measures including furloughs, layoffs, salary reductions, other expense reduction (including eliminating travel and entertainment expenses), eliminating merit raises, decreasing or deferring marketing spend, deferring programming/production costs, reducing special events costs, and implementing a hiring freeze on open positions.
 The Company performed a complete reforecast of its anticipated results extending through one year from the date of issuance of the consolidated financial statements.
 Further, out of an abundance of caution and to provide for further liquidity given the uncertainty around the pandemic, we drew approximately \$27.5 million on our asset-backed credit facility on March 19, 2020.
-As operating conditions improved throughout the year, we were able to accumulate cash and all amounts outstanding under our asset-backed credit facility were repaid on December 22, 2020.
-As of December 31, 2021, no amounts were outstanding on our current facility.
+As operating conditions improved throughout the year, we were able to accumulate cash and all amounts outstanding under our assetbacked credit facility.
 Further, as we refinanced our debt structure in January 2021, we anticipate meeting our debt service requirements and obligations for the foreseeable future, including through one year from the date of issuance of our most recent consolidated financial statements.
 Our estimates however, remain subject to substantial uncertainty, in particular due to the unpredictable extent and duration of the impact of the COVID-19 pandemic on our business and the economy generally, the possibility of new variants of the coronavirus and the concentration of certain of our revenues in areas that could be deemed "hotspots" for the pandemic.